MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Screenshots

-**The Screenshots folder holds screenshots the player has created in osu!**. **This folder holds screenshots the player has created in osu!**.
+The Screenshots folder holds screenshots the player has created in osu!.
 By default, the saved screenshot's file extension is `.jpg`, however this can be changed to `.png` in the Options menu.

 *Note: To create a screenshot, press the screenshot key (F12 by default).*